maiconfz/java-struts1-web-project/README.md

 ## Tasks

 1. Create the logout process (Action, session clean and redirection to Login page.
 The logout link is already defined in the page header)
-1. Create a public and an private static page displaying any information (Add them to the header menu)
+1. Create a public and a private static page displaying any information (Add them to the header menu)

 ### Optional